top of page

 Associate Professor of Surgery

-Director, Pancreatic Islet Transplantation Program
+Director, PAncreas and Pancreatic Islet Transplantation Program

 Director, Transplant Surgery Fellowship Program